African-Robotics-Unit/AcinoSet/README.md

 $ jupyter lab
 ```

-### Intrinsic & Extrinsic Calibration:
+#### Intrinsic & Extrinsic Calibration:

 Run `calib_with_gui.ipynb`, and follow the instructions.

-Otherwise, open saveMatlabPointsForAcinoSet.m in MATLAB and follow the instructions.
-This method generally yields superior extrinsic calibration results, but the downside is that it requires MATLAB 2020b or later.
+Alternatively, if the checkerboard points detected in `calib_with_gui.ipynb` are unsatisfactory, open `saveMatlabPointsForAcinoSet.m` in MATLAB and follow the instructions.
+Note that this requires MATLAB 2020b or later.

-#### Optionally: Manually Defining the Shared Points for extrinsic calibration:
+##### Optionally: Manually Defining the Shared Points for extrinsic calibration:

 You can manually define points on each video in a scene with [Argus](http://argus.web.unc.edu/).
-Documentation is [here](http://argus.web.unc.edu/tutorial/#Clicker).
+A quick tutorial is found [here](http://argus.web.unc.edu/tutorial/#Clicker).

 Build the environment:
 ```sh